-Local adoption of best available information in the form of updated floodplain maps, through the proposed zoning map amendment, as compared to the alternative of waiting for FEMA to adopt maps as FIRMs, provides more accurate hazard information critical for bolstering long term planning and resiliency efforts, and enables land use planning and regulatory actions using the best available information.
-Use of the more accurate information prior to final adoption by FEMA allows County staff to better protect the health, safety, and welfare of the residents of and visitors to Boulder County in a more timely and transparent manner.
+Local adoption of best available information in the form of updated floodplain maps, through the proposed zoning map amendments in Docket Z-17-0002, as compared to the alternative of waiting for FEMA to adopt these maps as FIRMs, provides more accurate hazard information critical for bolstering long term planning and resiliency efforts, and enables land use planning and regulatory actions using the best available information.
+Use of this best available information prior to final adoption by FEMA allows the County to better protect the health, safety, and welfare of the residents of and visitors in a more timely and transparent manner.
+For the reasons stated in this report, staff recommends the Board of County Commissioners approve the zoning map amendments set forth in Docket Z-17-0002 and further recommends an effective date for the zoning map amendments of August 1, 2018.

-STAFF RECOMMENDS THE PLANNING COMMISSION RECOMMEND TO THE BOARD OF COUNTY COMMISSIONERS APPROVAL OF Docket Z-17-0002: Zoning Map Amendments to the Floodplain Overlay District based on CHAMP Phase II Floodplain Mapping and certify the Docket for action to the Board and the official record of the Docket before the Commission with its staff comments, public testimony, and Commission discussion/action.
+STAFF RECOMMENDS THE BOARD OF COUNTY COMMISSIONERS APPROVE Docket Z-17-0002: Zoning Map Amendments to the Floodplain Overlay District based on CHAMP Phase II Floodplain Mapping with an effective date of August 1, 2018.